ludlovian/decimal/README.md

 Compares one decimal with another and says whether this is less than (-1) the other, equal (0) to the other, or more than (+1) the other.

+### .normalise() => Decimal

+Reduces the precision to the lowest level possible - in other words, it clears out trailing zeros.